chevah/geck/content/documentation.rst

         additional usage tips.

-        Everything that is relevant to this configuration should be added in the description area so that the user can read without having to reference other parts of the page or documentation.
+        Everything that is relevant to this configuration should be added in the description area
+        so that the user can read without having to reference other parts of the page or documentation.

-        Generally, a customer will enquire about a specific value or configuration in SFTPPlus therefore all details relevant to the values are included in the description.
+        Generally, a customer will enquire about a specific value or configuration in SFTPPlus
+        therefore all details relevant to the values are included in the description.

-The sections and configuration options can be grouped into whether or not it is applicable to application accounts only, operating system accounts only, to certain platforms only, and so on.
+The sections and configuration options can be grouped into;
+whether or not it is applicable to application accounts only, operating system accounts only, to certain platforms only, and so on.

 In this way, an administrator only needs to use the subheading as the reference point before deciding to read further into a section.

-Content can also be grouped according to what 'action' that is involved - ie 'Adding X', 'Activating Y', 'Extracting Z'.
+Content can also be grouped according to what 'action' that is involved
+- ie 'Adding X', 'Activating Y', 'Extracting Z'.

 When recommending that a user use a certain format, also add an example of this format.
 For example, if recommending a UPN format be used, add a UPN example.

 Operation (called 'Usage Instructions')